Types of socialism: Eco-socialism

-Merging aspects of Marxism, socialism, environmentalism, anarchism and ecology, eco-socialists generally believe that the capitalist system is the cause of social exclusion, inequality and environmental degradation.
-Eco-socialists criticise many within the green movement for not going far enough in their critique of the current world system and for not being overtly anti-capitalist.
-At the same time, Eco-socialists would blame the traditional Left for overlooking or not properly addressing ecological problems.
-Eco-socialists are anti-globalisation.
-Joel Kovel sees globalisation as a force driven by capitalism; in turn, the rapid economic growth encouraged by globalisation causes acute ecological crises.
+Merging aspects of Marxism, socialism, environmentalism, anarchism, and ecology, eco-socialists generally believe that the capitalist system is the cause of social exclusion, inequality and environmental degradation.
+Eco-socialists criticize many within the green movement for not going far enough in their critique of the current world system and for not being overtly anti-capitalist.
+At the same time, Eco-socialists blame the traditional Left for overlooking or not properly addressing ecological problems.
+Eco-socialists are anti-globalization.
+Joel Kovel sees globalization as a force driven by capitalism; in turn, the rapid economic growth encouraged by globalization causes acute ecological crises.

 Eco-socialism goes beyond a criticism of the actions of large corporations and targets the inherent properties of capitalism.
 Such an analysis follows Marx's theories about the contradiction between use values and exchange values.
-As Kovel explains, within a market economy, goods are not produced to meet needs but are produced to be exchanged for money that we then use to acquire other goods.
+As Kovel explains, within a market economy, goods are not produced to meet needs but are produced to be exchanged for money that are then used to acquire other goods.
 As we have to keep selling to keep buying, we must persuade others to buy our goods just to ensure our survival, which leads to the production of goods with no previous use that can be sold to sustain our ability to buy other goods.
-Eco-socialists like Kovel stress that this contradiction has reached a destructive extent, where certain essential activities such as caring for relatives full-time and basic subsistence are unrewarded while unnecessary economic activities earn certain individuals huge fortunes.
+Eco-socialists like Kovel stress that this contradiction has reached a destructive level, where certain essential activities such as caring for relatives full-time and basic subsistence are unrewarded while unnecessary economic activities earn certain individuals huge fortunes.
 Agrarian socialism is another variant of eco-socialism.

 Green anarchism

 Green anarchism puts a particular emphasis on environmental issues.
-An important early influence was the thought of the American individualist anarchist Henry David Thoreau and his book Walden.
-In the late 19th century, there emerged a naturist current within individualist anarchist circles in Cuba, France, Portugal and Spain.
+An important early influence was the thought of the American individualist anarchist Henry David Thoreau, author of the book Walden.
+In the late 19th century, there emerged a naturist current within individualist anarchist circles in Cuba, France, Portugal, and Spain.

 Some contemporary green anarchists can be described as anti-civilization or primitivist anarchists, although not all green anarchists are primitivists.
 Similarly, there is a strong critique of modern technology among green anarchists, although not all reject it entirely.
-Important contemporary currents include anarcho-naturism as the fusion of anarchism and naturist philosophies; anarcho-primitivism which offers a critique of technology and argues that anarchism is best suited to uncivilised ways of life; eco-anarchism which combines older trends of primitivism as well as bioregional democracy, eco-feminism, intentional community, pacifism and secession that distinguish it from the more general green anarchism; green syndicalism, a green anarchist political stance made up of anarcho-syndicalist views; social ecology which argues that the hierarchical domination of nature by human stems from the hierarchical domination of human by human; and veganarchism which argues that human liberation and animal liberation are inseparable.
+Important contemporary currents include anarcho-naturism as the fusion of anarchism and naturist philosophies; anarcho-primitivism, which offers a critique of technology and argues that anarchism is best suited to uncivilized ways of life; eco-anarchism, which combines older trends of primitivism as well as bioregional democracy, eco-feminism, intentional community, pacifism, and secession that distinguish it from the more general green anarchism; green syndicalism, a green anarchist political stance made up of anarcho-syndicalist views; social ecology, which argues that the hierarchical domination of nature by humans stems from the hierarchical domination of humans by humans; and veganarchism, which argues that human liberation and animal liberation are inseparable.